The top 5 outdoor weekend getaways from Toronto this winter

 Here are my picks for the top outdoor weekend getaways from Toronto this winter.

-Few winter activities rival ice climbing for the sheer exhilaration and sense of accomplishment you get from traversing a giant frozen cliff.
-While there are lots of modest opportunities to try your hand at ice climbing in the Hamilton area, the best climbs are further north.
+Few winter activities rival the thrill of ice climbing.
+While there are lots of opportunities to explore in the Hamilton area, the best climbs are further north.
 Take a weekend to explore northwestern Ontario's towering frozen waterfalls amidst the unforgettable winter landscape.

 You don't have to trek to the far north to go dog sledding.
-A drive 90 minutes north to Moonstone, Ontario will land you at Windrift Adventures, a kennel that participates in dog sled races and offers a variety of packages for those who want to try out the experience at locations in the vicinity like Horseshoe Valley and Orillia.
-Stay at a nearby ski resort and double the fun.
+A drive 90 minutes north to Moonstone, Ontario will land you at Windrift Adventures, a kennel that participates in dog sled races and offers a variety of packages.
+Stay at a local resort for added activities.

-The Elora Gorge is gorgeous all four seasons, but it has a particular majesty in the winter after a fresh dusting of snow.
-There's no better way to take in the view than from the perspective of a zip-line that sends you 200 feet across the gorge.
+There's no better way to take in the view of the Elora Gorge than from the perspective of a zip-line that covers the expanse.
 Adventure Seeker Tours offers this unique experience from January to March.
-It'll take the better part of a the day to hike in and prepare for your rides, so best to stay overnight.
+It takes lots of time to hike in and prepare for your rides, so best to stay overnight.

-Skiing is surely the most popular winter weekend getaway idea, but if you want to shake it up for something more atmospheric rather than thrill-seeking, try out moonlight cross country skiing at Horseshoe Resort.
+If you want to shake your weekend ski trip, try out moonlight cross country skiing at Horseshoe Resort.
 A few times a year, the trails are lit with torches to guide you through the woods at night.
 Stay at the resort and try out other activities like snow tubing as well.

 If there's a one-stop shop for winter adventures, it's Arrowhead Provincial Park.
 It boasts the best skating trail within a reasonable drive of Toronto, 40 kilometres of cross country ski trails, a snow tubing hill, and even cabins for those adventurous enough to stay on site.
-You couldn't pick a better place to experience Ontario's winter delights.

 Join the conversation Load comments